swarminglogic/pip-screenshot/README.md

 ---

-`Tip:` You might want to symlink or copy these scripts to somewhere in your `PATH` variable.
-For example:
+`Tip:` As mentioned earlier, you might want to symlink or copy these scripts to somewhere within in your `PATH` variable.

 ```
-     ln -s $(pwd)/scripts/pip-timelapse.sh ~/local/bin/timelapse
+     sudo ln -s $(pwd)/scripts/pip-timelapse /usr/bin/timelapse
 ```